8 Ways Non Fiduciary Advisors Can Cost You Millions

 Independent advisors can recommend a vast array of investment products from multiple companies.
 They are not beholden to one bank or one firm.
 They are not limited.
 Thus, in the quest to optimize your investment performance, they possess the widest possible array of tools for achieving that.

 2. No Quotas, Commissions, or Sales Targets

 When an advisor is a fiduciary, he or she does not have to sell a certain amount of products to earn their own income.
 We pretty much never recommend annuities of any sort, for example, because they are almost never in the best interests of our clients.

 It’s a simple decision.
 And we have no conflict of interest that can lure us into thinking otherwise.
 A bad deal is a bad deal.

 3. Simple Fee Structures

-An all-inclusive fee-only approach (not fee-based – big difference) means you don’t need to worry about fine print buried on page 43 of the prospectus.
-Fee-only means fee-only – a single fee that covers everything.
+An all-inclusive fee-only financial approach (not fee-based – big difference) means you don’t need to worry about fine print buried on page 43 of the prospectus.
+Fee-only means fee-only – a flat fee that covers everything.